-At the beginning of the school year, the principal or designee shall notify students and parents/guardians, in writing, regarding school rules related to discipline including the school's progressive discipline policy.
+At the beginning of the school year, the Principal or designee shall notify students and parents/guardians, in writing, regarding school rules related to discipline including the school's progressive discipline policy.
 Transfer students and their parents/guardians shall receive such notice upon enrollment.
 The discipline should be directed toward eliciting desired behavioral changes.
-When disciplining a student, staff will complete the designated discipline form and present it to the appropriate student's unit.
-If a student must be removed from the school and a discipline form cannot be filled out and submitted immediately, staff should verbally notify the unit of the incident and discipline take.
+When disciplining a student, staff will complete the designated discipline form and present it to the student/parent.
+If a student must be removed from the school and a discipline form cannot be filled out and submitted immediately, staff should verbally notify the Principal of the incident and discipline taken.